ibm-cloud-docs/vmwaresolutions/services/mcv_overview.md

 {: #mcv_overview-stretched-cluster-specs}

 The vSphere + vSAN stretched cluster architecture has the following specifications:
-* The cluster provides storage and compute capabilities that span two sites for enhanced availability.
+* The cluster provides storage and compute capabilities, which span two sites for enhanced availability.
 * Write requests from virtual machines (VMs) are synchronously written to both sites, which incur site to site network latency.
 * Read requests from VMs are fulfilled locally to the physical location of where the VM is located, thus avoiding extra latency.
 * The witness site and witness host act as the split brain or quorum.